Shiyuang-scu/ShapeCNF/README.md

 ## Acknowledgement

-This work is supervised by Prof Ooi Wei Tsang in National University of Singapore.
+This work is supervised by Prof. Ooi Wei Tsang in Non-Graduate Non-Exchange (NGNE) Programme, National University of Singapore.